JOBS DONE

 (47) Evaluate the project for the development of export industrial parks in Honduras and collaborate in the preparation of the corresponding law and in the promotion of the project.
 This project was basis for the development of the maquila industry in Honduras, which resulted in the simultaneous operation of about 200 new apparel plants in Honduras.

-(50) Lead two investment promotion missions -one to the USA and Mexico and the other to Europe.
+(50) Lead two investment promotion missions -one to the USA and Mexico and the other one to Europe.

 (52) Analyze the monetary and foreign currency exchange systems.
 Policy changes by the GOH allowed the growth of the maquila industry.

 (53) Elaborate the first-year work plan of a GOH's agency for foreign investment promotion.
-(54) Integrate several committees and task forces made up by Government and private sector representatives; and participate in the delegations of Honduras to several international meetings.
+(54) Integrate several committees and task forces made up by Government and private sector representatives, and participate in the delegations of Honduras to several international meetings.

 (55) Act as the Country Coordinator of the US Caribbean Basin Initiative.
-This included the preparation of Honduras’ request for eligibility, working plan, food plan, as well as promotional efforts.
+This included the preparation of Honduras’ request for eligibility, work plan, food plan, as well as promotional efforts.
 An important acceleration of the growth of the economy was registered.

 (56) Design policies, strategies and measurements to solve problems concerning the Country’s supply of petroleum and oil fuels.

 (59) Coordinate the National Energy Committee which was integrated as an answer to the second world oil crisis.
-Duties included: - International technical and financial cooperation - Alternate sources of energy and energy conservation - Organizational and institutional changes in the energy field
+Duties included: - International technical and financial cooperation - Alternate sources of energy and energy conservation - Organizational and institutional changes in the energy field - Routinely setting of maximum prices of oil fuels

 (60) Perform financial and operational evaluations of companies producing or distributing products under price control by the GOH and elaborate recommendations.
-(61) Design a special system for control of prices of medicines during difficult times in the economy of Honduras, making the control effective in all the Country in spite of freight costs differentials, while decreasing negative effects on investment and supply.
+(61) Design a special system for the control of prices of medicines during difficult times in the economy of Honduras, making the control effective in all the Country in spite of freight costs differentials, while decreasing negative effects on investment and supply.

 (62) Elaborate a study on the effects of price control on the inflation rate in Honduras.